Artillery

 Component Scope

-Public sources currently describe GDAMS through product data, integration proposals, and demonstrations rather than direct use in a named armed conflict.
+Public sources currently describe GDAMS through product data, partner integration proposals, qualification trials, and live demonstrations rather than direct use in a named armed conflict.

-Sources: Ground Deployed Advanced Mortar System (GDAMS); GDAMS brochure; Ground Deployed Advanced Mortar System - Babcock International Group; Armormax Defence and ST Engineering demo mortar-mounted TAC-6 vehicle.
+Sources: Ground Deployed Advanced Mortar System (GDAMS); GDAMS brochure; Ground Deployed Advanced Mortar System - Babcock International Group; ST Engineering promotes GDAMS mortar to foreign markets; IDEX 2025 - ST Engineering GDAMS ready for qualification trials; Armormax Defence and ST Engineering demo mortar-mounted TAC-6 vehicle; Canada's Roshel develops mobile mortar system.

 Timeline